prithviokade/1-2-3-Learn-/README.txt

 Libraries:
 You will need the following libraries: sklearn, PIL, matplotlib.pyplot, numpy, _pickle, and gzip. _pickleand gzip are built in modules in Python 3+.
-For the rest, running Austinís module manager will prompt you to install any of these libraries that are not on your computer.
+For the rest, running Austin‚Äôs module manager will prompt you to install any of these libraries that are not on your computer.
 If it does not, however, you can install them in the terminal with the following commands:
 	pip install numpy
 	pip install -U scikit-learn (after numpy is installed) pip install PIL
 	python -m pip install -U matplotlib

 Shortcut Commands:
-Pressing ìcî in the Bubble Game mode automatically bursts the bubble and records the answer as correct.
-Hence, if you comment out the training of the classifier in timerFired( ) and change data.mode = ìloadingî to data.mode = ìinputî, you can skip the machine learning part but still test everything else.
+Pressing ‚Äúc‚Äù in the Bubble Game mode automatically bursts the bubble and records the answer as correct.
+Hence, if you comment out the training of the classifier in timerFired( ) and change data.mode = ‚Äúloading‚Äù to data.mode = ‚Äúinput‚Äù, you can skip the machine learning part but still test everything else.
-Pressing ìpî in the recipe aspect of the Story mode automatically completes all tasks.
+Pressing ‚Äúp‚Äù in the recipe aspect of the Story mode automatically completes all tasks.
-Pressing ìoî in the apple orchard mode automatically removes the apple tree and allows Chris to move forward, so again training the classifier is not necessary.
+Pressing ‚Äúo‚Äù in the apple orchard mode automatically removes the apple tree and allows Chris to move forward, so again training the classifier is not necessary.